 CALIFORNIA PACKING LIST: TOILETRIES

 - Facial spray: If you’re going to be in LA or another major Californian city, consider packing revitalizing face spray.
-Perfect for fighting against humid summer days and sticky city smog.
+A fresh spritz will do you wonders after a long day in a smoggy city.

 PACKING LIST FOR CALIFORNIA: WHAT NOT TO BRING

-- Anything not allowed by TSA: flying to California?
+- Anything Not TSA Approved: If you’re flying to California you may need to be a little more strategic with what you can take, especially if you can only bring a carry-on.
 Be sure to check the TSA’s guide on what you can and can’t bring with you on your flight.

 SOUTHERN CALIFORNIA & CALIFORNIA BEACHES